-Hormonal changes can result in oily skin.
-This causes clogged pores.
+Hormonal changes can result in oily skin, which causes clogged pores.
 Hormonal changes that contribute to acne include pregnancy, puberty, a woman’s menstrual cycle, birth control pills and stress.
 (1)

 Studies suggest that stress contributes to acne.
 Research also indicates that the severity of acne reduces with relaxation therapy.
 (2)

-White, red or black bumps or puss-filled zits on parts of your body is usually a sign of acne.
+White, red and black bumps or puss-filled zits on parts of your body is usually a sign of acne.
 Acne can occur anywhere on your body.

 Acne can be categorized into inflammatory and non-inflammatory: